daironreijna/web-apis-pop-quiz/README.md

   </tr>
 </table>

-I welcome contributions from the community to enhance the Bootstrap Portfolio Project.
+I welcome contributions from the community to enhance this Portfolio Project.
 By participating in this project, you contribute to a vibrant and inclusive environment.
 To ensure a positive experience the code of conduct we will adhere to is based on [The Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md).
 Please review and follow these guidelines when contributing.

 ## Accessibility Testing